mukamisha/Gallery/README.md

 ## CALLERY
 ### BY **JACKY**
 ## DESCRIPTION
-this is a web application that helps you to keep all your account credentials , to use them when needed
+this is a web application where you will see the gallery

 ## SETUP INSTALLATION REQUIRED: